All biosecurity requirements must be met before Imported Food Inspection Scheme requirements apply.

 Check our Biosecurity Import Conditions system (BICON) for biosecurity import conditions.

-Paprika and pepper that is dried are classified as risk food
+Raw milk cheese is classified as risk food

 Inspection and testing

-Table 1 shows the test that will be applied and permitted result.
+Table 1 shows the tests that will be applied and permitted results.

 |Test applied||Permitted result|